rrdaniels85/aqua-capstone-api/README.md

 ## Aquarium Tracker Application ERD

-For my project, my main objectives include the user, tank, and animals relationships.
+Before: For my project, my main objectives include the user, tank, and animals relationships.
 However, if time permits, I will add a note/log relationship as well to tanks as depicted in this ERD.
 This additional relationship is a stretch objective.

 ![alt text](http://i.imgur.com/fGAiYtm.jpg)

+Follow Up: I was able to include the user, tank and animal relationships as I had planned.
+Due to time constraints, I was unable to meet the stretch objective and did not include the note/log relationship.

 ## Technologies Used

 For this application, I built my API using Ruby on Rails as my back-end framework and postgresql for my database.

 ## General Approach

-**Planning**
+**Planning:**
 Once I had decided on my main project theme and functionality, I created an ERD to reflect how I wanted to structure my back-end.
 In my initial planning, I included two non-user resources as my main goal and included on additional resource as a stretch goal.
 My resources were two has_many relationship.
 A user has many tanks and a tank has many animals.

-**Execution**
+**Execution:**
 The first resource, tanks, was relatively straightforward.
-It was a single has_many/belongs_to relationship.
+It was a direct has_many/belongs_to relationship.
 I had done this in the past.
 As a result, I was able to get this functionality working relatively quickly.
 I then tested the CRUD functionality with CURL requests.

 The bigger challenge came when I added the second table to the API.
 I had never done a second has_many relationship before.
 As a result, it took additional effort and experimentation to develop a controller that worked for my purposes for the animals resource.
+Once I was comfortable with my animals controller, I also tested this on the back end with CURL requests.

 ## Unsolved Problems

 When I first began my project, I created a stretch goal of trying to create an additional resource of notes/maintenance logs that the user could keep for each tank.
-However, due to unexpected issues throughout the project, I simply ran out of time.
+However, due to time constraints, I was unable to incorporate this.
 If given more time, I would like to add this additional resource because I think it would be of value to the end user.
 It was definitely a struggle figuring out the controller for the second has_many relationship (tank to animals) but now that I have it figured out I think I could use that same basic format for the notes/maintenance logs.

 ## Dependencies